keybase/client/go/saltpack/specs/saltpack_armor.md

 As with the Base64-compatibility-shift, though, we avoid this sort of scheme for BaseX.
 It would have the same drawbacks: limited value, extra complexity, and a less intuitive encoded result.
-Also becase we have no intention of replicating the 4-zeroes special case (`z`), or the even-more-obscure 4-spaces special case (`y`), we wouldn't be able to achieve Base85 decoding compatibility anyway.
+Also because we have no intention of replicating the 4-zeroes special case (`z`), or the even-more-obscure 4-spaces special case (`y`), we wouldn't be able to achieve Base85 decoding compatibility anyway.